git-tfs/git-tfs/doc/special-actions-in-commit-messages.md

 * `git-tfs-security-reviewer: <name>` sets the Security Reviewer field.
 * `git-tfs-performance-reviewer: <name>` sets the Performance Reviewer field.
 * `git-tfs-force: <reason>` will force the checkin, overriding TFS checkin policies with the given reason.

+The [shelve](commands/shelve.md) command also examines the commit message for the following TFS specific notifications, in the same matter as the rcheckin command:

+* `git-tfs-work-item: <id>` will link the new changeset with the given work item and the default action type.

 Additionally the text of the message is searched for work item IDs.
 If a string matching a # followed by a valid work-item ID number is found, then the commit will be associated with the specified TFS work-item.